-The overall population trend is fluctuating (Wetlands International 2006).
+The overall population trend is fluctuating (Delany and Scott 2006).
 This species has undergone a large and statistically significant increase over the last 40 years in North America (361% increase over 40 years, equating to a 46.6% increase per decade; data from Breeding Bird Survey and/or Christmas Bird Count: Butcher and Niven 2007).
-Note, however, that these surveys cover less than 50% of the species' range in North America.
-However, in the last eight years, almost total breeding failure has occurred in five nesting seasons.
+These surveys however cover less than 50% of the species' range in North America.
+In the last eight years, almost total breeding failure has occurred in five nesting seasons.
 This is mainly due to environmental anomalies, that result in lack of food availability and, secondarily to overfishing of small pelagic fish (mainly Pacific sardine) their main food sources.
-One analysis of the trend of the population of this species is in process, to be able to predict the rate of population fluctuation over several years.
+An analysis of the trend of the population of this species is in process, to be able to predict the rate of population fluctuation over several years.

 This coastal species breeds very synchronously and often at high densities (up to 110 nests/100m2) on remote rocky coasts and islets (Velarde 1992, 1999).
 It feeds largely within inshore waters and in the littoral zone, but also in oceanic waters surrounding the breeding islands.